SUMMARY – SEPHARAD PROGRAM 2018

 The prices of both courses include an interesting range of cultural activities in the afternon, such as visits of interesting monuments or places in the city, related to the subjects addressed in the course.

-Further extracurricular activities are offered, including trips or conversation workshops (at additional cost).
+Further extracurricular activities are offered, including trips, as well as gastronomic or conversation workshops (at additional cost).

 At the end of the course the students will be issued an accredited certification of the course by both institutions (UCLM and Instituto Cervantes).